 Cost £30 for a maximum of 15 pupils.

 SELF DIRECTED VISITS

 Learning groups are welcome to book with us for a free self directed visit to explore the museum galleries and spaces at your leisure.
 A range of downloadable learning resources that might support your visit are available: The MERL Learning resources

 Getting here and parking

-Parking is always limited, but we can reserve space for a small minibus and two cars in our car park, subject to availability.
+Parking in The MERL car park is limited, but we can reserve space for a small minibus and two cars in our car park, subject to availability.

 For full details on how to get to The MERL, please visit: https://merl.reading.ac.uk/visitus/getting-here/

-Before entering the building, it would be helpful if the group leader could report to the front desk and find out where the rest of the group can gather.
+Before entering the building, it would be helpful if the group leader could report to the front desk where, for facilitated visits, you will be met by your sessional leader.

 On entering the galleries, we would strongly suggest that you divide your members or students up into smaller groups and provide them with different starting points to ensure the galleries do not become overcrowded.